metricq/metricq-python/docs/glossary.rst

     Source
-        A :term:`Client` that produces :term:`Data Points <Data Point>` for one or several :term:`Metrics<Metric>`. which are then available for consumption by other Clients on the network.
+        A :term:`Client` that produces :term:`Data Points <Data Point>` for one or several :term:`Metrics<Metric>`.
+        These are then available for consumption by other Clients on the network.

     Manager
         A :term:`Client` responsible for managing RPC requests on the network.